joonb14/joonb14/CV.md

 **Anomaly detection(with drone images) service for radio towers**, SK Telecom\
 June 2023 ~ August 2023

+*Telecommunications providers, such as SKTelecom, are responsible for managing a vast number of radio towers.
+These structures vary in size, from several meters to tens of meters tall, and inspecting them incurs significant annual costs.*

+*Therefore, I designed and implemented a service to diagnose faults in these towers using drone-captured video footage.
+This service determines whether a tower actually requires repairs before a technician has to undertake the high-risk task of climbing it, thereby improving safety and cost-efficiency.*

 - Whole AWS infrastructure with AWS CDK(IaC).
 - VPC & NAT Gateway for security requirements.
 - Batch inference anomaly detection model with AWS Sagemaker ProcessingJob to only use instance on-demand(Serverless Service).